R&H Logo

 Courts will take any report or accusation of child abuse or endangerment seriously.
 Therefore, they will punish baseless or frivolous accusations.

-Here are some examples a Colorado judge would consider as a reason to grant temporary emergency custody:
+A Colorado judge would consider the following circumstances satisfactory reasons to grant temporary emergency custody:

 • domestic violence